James O'Connor (rugby union): Domestic

-Off-field
+Off field

 Controversies

 O'Connor has been involved in a number of off-field controversies, attracting criticism from senior members of the Wallabies.
-Most recently, in September 2013, he was stood down from the Wallabies following an incident in which he was removed from Perth airport by Australian Federal Police.
+In September 2013, he was stood down from the Wallabies following an incident in which he was removed from Perth airport by Australian Federal Police.
 As a result, O'Connor missed the final two matches of the 2013 Rugby Championship and was released from his Wallabies contract by the Australian Rugby Union.
 In February 2017 O'Connor was arrested together with former All Blacks player, Ali Williams, in Paris on suspicion of attempting to buy cocaine.

 Media

 O'Connor was a participant in the second season of reality competition series Australia's Greatest Athlete.